hollowdoor/dara/README.md

 The dara function is an overloaded constructor with several static methods attached to it.
 It does not need `new` to be instantiated.

-If the dara function is called with all function arguments is creates a new function that is composed of those functions.
+If the dara function is called with all function arguments it creates a new function that is composed of those functions.
 These functions are not simply composed, and some preparation is needed to use this functionality.

 See [dara.compose][#dara.compose] to see the explanation of how to use function composition with dara.